 The School Runs is a multimedia and multiplatform project, which I began in 2018 by publishing weekly short stories.
-The stories chronic Rachel’s journey of re-discovering her confidence and rebuilding financial stability after her unexpected separation from her husband, which nearly ruined her financially.
+The stories chronical Rachel’s journey of re-discovering her confidence and rebuilding financial stability after her unexpected separation from her husband, which nearly ruined her financially.
 I wanted Rachel’s story to empower women to re-think their financial security outside of their marriage or partnership.

 Once Rachel’s story was completed, I felt blogging about personal finance would enhance the project’s outreach while helping women understand personal finances.
 The blogs draw on my personal experience of seeking financial independence and stability.

 “School Runs”, the feature film script, is the third element of that project.
 Currently, I’m developing a short script based on the feature script, which I plan to shoot next year.